Keats/jsonwebtoken/README.md

 Look at `examples/custom_header.rs` for a full working example.

 ## Algorithms
-Right now, only SHA family is supported: SHA256, SHA384 and SHA512.
+Right now, only HMAC SHA family is supported: HMAC SHA256, HMAC SHA384 and HMAC SHA512.

 ## Performance
 On my thinkpad 440s for a 2 claims struct using SHA256: